In Hell

-In Hell is a 2003 American action film directed by Ringo Lam.
-The film stars Jean-Claude Van Damme, with a supporting cast of Lawrence Taylor, Marnie Alton, Malakai Davidson and Billy Rieck.
-An adaptation of the 1978 film Midnight Express.
-It is the third and final collaboration between Jean-Claude Van Damme and Hong Kong film director Ringo Lam.
+In Hell is a 2003 American action thriller film directed by Ringo Lam.
+The film stars Jean-Claude Van Damme as a man who, after killing his wife's killer in the courthouse, is sent to prison where he must fight for survival at the hands of corrupt warden.
+Lawrence Taylor, Marnie Alton, Malakai Davidson, and Billy Rieck also stars. and follows An adaptation of the 1978 film Midnight Express, it is the third and final collaboration between Jean-Claude Van Damme and Hong Kong film director Ringo Lam.
 The film was released on direct-to-DVD in the United States on November 25, 2003.